Approved: November 1, 2022

 Article II.
 Undergraduate Degree Requirements

 - The satisfactory completion of the prescribed and elective work in any curriculum as determined by the college and the appropriate academic department/program.
-A student must complete a minimum number of semester hours, not less than 128, of which the last 45 must be Boulder coursework earned after admission to the University and the College.
+A student must complete a minimum number of semester hours, not less than 128 for a Bachelor of Science or 120 for a Bachelor of Arts, of which the last 45 must be Boulder coursework earned after admission to the University and the College.

 - A University of Colorado cumulative grade point average of 2.250 for all courses attempted.